kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 ## Summary

-The proposal seeks to facilitate hot plugging of node compute resources, thereby streamlining cluster resource capacity updates through node compute resource resizing rather than introducing new nodes to the cluster.
+The proposal seeks to facilitate compute resource hot-plug and unplug capabilities on a node to streamline cluster capacity updates compared to adding/removing nodes from the existing cluster.
 The revised node configurations will be automatically propagated at both the node and cluster levels.

-Furthermore, this proposal intends to enhance the initialization and reinitialization processes of resource managers, including the CPU manager and memory manager, in response to alterations in a node's CPU and memory configurations and aims to optimize resource management, improve scalability, and minimize disruptions to cluster operations.
+Furthermore, this proposal intends to enhance the initialization and reinitialization processes of resource managers, including the CPU manager and memory manager in response to alterations in a node's CPU and memory configurations aimed at optimizing resource management, improve scalability, and minimize disruptions to cluster operations.

 ## Motivation
-Currently, the node's resource configurations are recorded solely during the kubelet bootstrap phase and subsequently cached, assuming the node's compute capacity remains unchanged throughout the cluster's lifecycle.
+Currently, the node's resource configurations are recorded solely during the kubelet bootstrap phase and is subsequently cached, assuming the node's compute capacity remains unchanged throughout the cluster's lifecycle.
-In a conventional Kubernetes environment, cluster resources might need modification because of inaccurate resource allocation or due to escalating workloads over time, requiring supplementary resources within the cluster.
+In a conventional Kubernetes environment, cluster resources might need modifications over time due to inaccurate resource allocation or escalating/subsiding workloads, requiring intervention to add or remove compute resources within the cluster.

 Contemporarily, kernel capabilities enable the dynamic addition of CPUs and memory to a node (for example: https://docs.kernel.org/core-api/cpu_hotplug.html and https://docs.kernel.org/core-api/memory-hotplug.html).
-This can be across different architecture and compute environments like Cloud, Bare metal or VM.
+This can be across different architecture and compute environments like Cloud, Bare-metal or VM.
 During this exercise it can lead to Kubernetes being unaware of the node's altered compute capacities during a live-resize, causing the node to retain outdated information and leading to inconsistencies or an imbalance in the cluster, thus affecting the optimal scheduling and deployment of workloads.
-As a side-effect, it is also possible for the workloads to be force migrated to a different node, causing a temporary spike in the CPU/Memory utilisation which is undesirable.
+As a side effect, it is also possible for the workloads to be force migrated to a different node, causing a temporary spike in the CPU/Memory utilisation which is undesirable.

-With the current state of implementation in the Kubernetes realm, the available workarounds to allow the cluster to be aware of the changes in the cluster's capacity is by restarting the node or at-least restarting the kubelet, which does not have a certain set of best-practices to follow.
+With the current state of implementation in the Kubernetes realm, the available workarounds to allow the cluster to be aware of the changes in the cluster's capacity is by restarting the node or at-least the kubelet, which does not have a certain set of best-practices to follow.

 One of the major drawback of current system is around timing and coupling the kubelet restart to detect the available resources.
-For example, in cloud environment, if a node admin can scale up the node, it may hard to time the completion of resize operation based on the added capacity and following the restart of kubelet.
+For example, in cloud environments, if an infrastructure admin decides to scale up/down the compute capacity of the nodes, it may hard to time the completion of resize operation based on the added capacity and align the same with the restart of kubelet.
-Also there may exist few APIs provided by cloud SDK to perform resize operation coupling it with kubelet restart is not seamless.
+Also, there may exist few APIs provided by the cloud SDK to perform resize operation and coupling with a kubelet restart is not seamless.

-However, this approach does carry a few drawbacks such as
+However, this approach does carry a few drawbacks such as:
  - Introducing a downtime for the existing/to-be-scheduled workloads on the cluster until the node is available.
- - For baremetal clusters it involves significant amount time for the Nodes to be available.
+ - For bare-metal clusters it involves significant amount time for the nodes to be available.
  - Necessity to reconfigure the underlying services post node-reboot.
  - Managing the associated nuances that a kubelet restart or node reboot carries such as
    - https://github.com/kubernetes/kubernetes/issues/109595